If you can spare a few minutes, please help us improve our website by completing this survey.

 The costs of many of these cores are partially defrayed by funds from a number of sources, most notably a Cancer Center Support Grant from the NCI to the KI.
 In recognition of this support, priority access is given to KI members, NCI-funded research projects and other contributing user groups.
 However, the KI is strongly committed to enabling biomedical research at MIT.
 Thus, to the extent permitted by available capacity, a number of the cores are accessible to the broader MIT community.
 See individual cores for details about access, user policies and service rates.

 Learn about the people and projects at work by visiting the SBC Focus website.

-The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including DNA, proteins and nanoparticles.
+The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including proteins, small molecules, and nanoparticles.
 The Core encompasses a wide range of sophisticated technical expertise and state-of-the-art instrumentation.

 The Flow Cytometry Core Facility provides high-speed cell sorting services as well as access, training, and support in the use of bench-top analysis flow cytometers. more >>

 The Shared Research Resources Core Facility oversees maintenance of shared research spaces (cold rooms, warm rooms, tissue culture rooms and darkrooms) and distributed equipment (autoclaves, ice machines, X-ray film developers, etc).
 The Core also coordinates implementation of the MIT Environment, Health & Safety management system (EHS-MS) by providing safety inspections, laboratory safety, staff training and hazardous waste management.
-Finally, the Core oversees dedicated KI research spaces developed to provide oversight of, and enable safe working practices with, high titer VSVg-pseudotyped viruses, high-risk isotopes, and the cesium γ-cell radiation source.
+Finally, the Core oversees dedicated KI research spaces developed to provide oversight of, and enable safe working practices with high-risk isotopes, and the cesium γ-cell radiation source.
 Access is reserved for KI members.